Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Unread messages

-The unread conversation is displayed in bold text in both, and you see a tiny dot to the right.
+The unread conversation is displayed in bold text; you see a tiny dot to the right.

 Samsung Messages also shows the total unread messages when you scroll down in the main interface.